 - The lattices for modulo operation are available here.

-- The models and summaries files for the experiments are available here.
+- The models and summary files for the experiments are available here.

 - The prototype implementation (v1) is available here.

 - Verification results of a prototype of the lattice refinement algorithm against other techniques are available here.

 - The logs of experimentation are available here.

 The Data for the Evaluation of Sine and Cosine Functions: